jossco/biblatex-lncs/README.md

     ]{biblatex}

 # License
+Copyright (c) 2014 Joseph Scott

-Copyright (c) 2012 Guido Governatori
+forked from https://github.com/gvdgdo/biblatex-lncs.git, by Guido Governatori

 This package may be distributed under the terms of the LaTeX Project Public License, as described in lppl.txt in the base LaTeX distribution.